 - 4 garlic cloves, minced

 - Melt ghee in a large skillet over medium heat.
-Add garlic and cook 3-5 minutes, stirring frequently.
+Add garlic and onion and cook 3-5 minutes, stirring frequently.

 - Add shrimp, salt and pepper.
 Cook a few minutes or until all the shrimp are no longer pink.

-- Add spaghetti squash strands to a plate, top with shrimp/ghee sauce.
+- Add spaghetti squash strands to a plate.
+Top with shrimp scampi.